ROCm/Tensile/docs/src/cli-reference/TensileCreateLibrary.rst

     Number of files the kernels should be written into.
 \-\-merge-files
     Store all solutions in single file (default).
-\-\-package-library
-    Enable the packaging of the client library code objects into separate (deprecated). architectures as sub-directories within the Tensile/library directory.
 \-\-short-file-names
-    On windows kernel names can get too long.
+    On Windows kernel names can get too long.
     Converts solution and kernel names to serial ids (default).
 \-\-separate-architectures
     Separates TensileLibrary file by architecture to reduce the time to load the library file.
-    The separate-architectures option writes each architecture into a different TensileLibrary_gfxXXX.dat file.
+    This option writes each architecture into a different TensileLibrary_gfxXXX.dat file.
 \-\-verbose=PRINTLEVEL, \-v PRINTLEVEL
     Set printout verbosity level {0, 1, 2}.
 \-\-version=VERSION